heyitschien/little-lemon/docs/design/features/chat-assistant/ai-chat-feature.md

 - The chat history is stored in localStorage, which has a size limit (typically 5-10MB)
 - Consider implementing a maximum history length to prevent exceeding storage limits
 - Large menu datasets might need pagination or lazy loading for optimal performance
-- The free Gemini model has rate limits that may affect heavy usage scenarios
+- The Groq free-tier Llama models have rate limits that may affect heavy usage scenarios

 ## Usage Examples